These Beautiful Big Sur Campsites Will Make You Fall In Love With The Great Outdoors

 Kirk Creek Campground

-Simply put, this campground is an oceanside paradise.
+Simply put, Kirk Creek Campground is an oceanside paradise.
 Each site overlooks the Pacific Ocean, and there are a variety of outdoor recreational opportunities in the area.
 It’s located just a few miles from Sand Dollar Beach, the largest sandy beach in Big Sur.
 Call 805-434-1996 to reserve a spot.

 Fernwood Resort